Doctrine Hub

 Perseverance of the Saints

 The Calvinist doctrine that those whom God has elected and drawn to Himself will persevere in faith to the end and cannot lose their salvation.
+Classical Reformed perseverance teaches that God preserves every genuine believer and causes that believer to continue in faith.
+Some moderate Calvinists and Free Grace advocates affirm eternal security without requiring continued faith, but this is distinct from classical perseverance.

 Beyond Tulip Position